mspuy3/rails-base-project/README.md

 # Hi there 👋

-This repo serves as the main repo for our Rails Projects.
+This repo serves as the main repo for Justin and MU's Rails Project - a Stock Trading App.

-#### Version
+#### Versions

 ```
-  Ruby 2.7.2
+ruby 3.0.2
-  Rails 6.0.3.4
+rails 6.0.3
-  NodeJS 12.18.3
+yarn 1.22.4
-  Yarn 1.22.4
+nodejs 16.13.0

 ```

 #### Installation